 Explores methods and techniques of professional writing to build creative narratives for cultural leaders as well as written and nonwritten communication.
 Covers strategies for advocacy, including artists/program notes, grant opportunities, business plans, blogs, op-eds, new media, marketing/promotion, and strategic positioning.
 Offers students an opportunity to develop a portfolio of documents (written and nonwritten) to establish a core for future communication platforms.

 INAM 6210.
-Projects in Creative Practice Leadership.
+Projects in Interdisciplinary Creative Practice.
 (4 Hours)

 Focuses on project management and assessment for creative projects and related entrepreneurial enterprises; critiques of creative work and creative organizing projects; analysis and application of multiple forms of assessment of the professional practice; and planning for intellectual property, branding, and marketing challenges.
 Offers students an opportunity to learn how to articulate and implement medium-to-long-range strategies for reaching next career stages and achieving larger goals in their creative enterprises.